MazX0p/WmiEye/README.md

 To use the WmiEye program, follow these steps:

-1. Create a new JSON file in the `sigmarules` directory with the following format:
+1. Create a new `JSON` or `YAML` file in the `sigmarules` directory on the root path of the WmiEye with the following format:
 ```json
 {
     "title": "Rule Title",